hopsoft/turbo_boost-commands/README.md

 ### Page-State

 Page-State is managed by the client and used to remember element attribute values between server renders.
-It’s best for tracking transient user interactions, like which elements are visible, open/closed, their position, etc.
+It’s best for tracking transient user interactions, such as - which elements are visible, open/closed, their position, etc.

 This enhances the user experience by maintaining the state of UI elements between renders.
 When invoking commands, the client sends the Page-State to the server, allowing it to preserve element attributes when rendering.